smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 Each upkeep has a rate limiter for blocks in order to control the amount of queries per upkeep, i.e. to control the number of blocks that are queried from log poller. `BlockRateLimit` and `BlockLimitBurst` are used to configure the limit.

-Upon initial read/restart the burst is automatically increased as we ask for `LogBlocksLookback` blocks.
+Upon initial read/restart the burst is automatically increased as we ask for `LookbackBlocks` blocks.

 Besides the number of blocks, we limit the amount of logs we process per upkeep in a block with `AllowedLogsPerBlock` that in configured in the buffer (see [Log Buffer](#log-buffer)).